PlayerG9/ImageFile/README.md

 ![app_preview](https://raw.githubusercontent.com/PlayerG9/ImageFile/master/README.assets/app_preview_1.png)

-start the programm. simply drag'n'drop images or directory into the image-list, and they get imported filter by name or type and sort by date them size
+start the programm. simply drag'n'drop images or directory into the image-list, and they get imported filter by name or type and sort them by date or size

 ## many supported image-types
 - .bmp